askfrsltn/skills_profile_dashboard/README.md

 - **Chris Coyer** - he wrote many articles but this one is very usefull for background image, a week before submission I dropped an idea of using background image for the app.
 Even though it looked cool, I was not able to master it for Safari and Firefox.

-#### 4.3 Development Logic Steps
+#### 4.3 Development Process
-I have developed  an application using following plan.
-I planned to spend 15 days on it, but spent 40 days.
+I planned to spend 15 days on it, but spent more than 45 days.
 Difficulties came from lack of expertise in JavaScript.
-I also wasted time on interactive menu which I later eliminated.
-I also watsed time on Donut charts elements, I used various source however returned baack t the resource as in section above.
+I also wasted time on some feature that I later eliminated (e.g. interactive menu and dark/light mode).
+I also wasted time on Donut charts elements, I used various sources however returned back to the the one I started with.
+- Steps:
 1. 4 Planes of UX to develop Wireframes
 2. Set up repository and structure of README
 3. Develop and Test challenging and interactive features in the library